aanand-cbh/personal-website/memory-bank/README.md

 ---

 **Remember**: This Memory Bank is the only persistent knowledge across sessions.
 Its accuracy and completeness directly impact development effectiveness.

+## Verification Protocol

+### Before Starting Any Task
+1. Read ALL memory bank files in numerical order
+2. Answer the self-verification questions above
+3. If any questions cannot be answered confidently, re-read the relevant files
+4. Only proceed with the task when all context is clear

+### Quality Assurance
+- The memory bank must be comprehensive enough to restore full project context
+- Technical details should be specific and actionable
+- Recent changes must be documented with sufficient detail
+- Next steps should be clear and prioritized